zognin/tp/docs/DeveloperGuide.md

 **MSS**

-1. Home chef chooses to edit a client’s details.
+1. Home Chef chooses to edit a client’s details.
-2. Home chef enters details in required format.
+2. Home Chef enters details in required format.
 3. BTBB displays the edited client.

     Use case ends.

 **Extensions**

 * 2a.
-Phone number entered already exists in the system.
+Client entered already exists in the system.
     * 2a1.
 BTBB informs Home Chef that client already exists.

       Use case ends.